 “Sure thing.
 I will call you tomorrow to get your feedback on what I’ve sent you.
 If I call you tomorrow, will you take my call?”

-A close relative of #3, reps tend to respond to the news that a prospect already uses a competitive product in one of two ways:
+A close relative of number three on this list, reps tend to respond to the news that a prospect already uses a competitive product in one of two ways:

 - “Oh, okay.
 So how is that going for you?”